situmtech/situm-react-native-wayfinding-getting-started/README.md

 <p align="center" style="text-align:center">

-A module for React Native using the [SITUM](https://www.situm.com/) Wayfinding to show a building and positioning inside.
+A module for React Native using the [Situm](https://www.situm.com/) Wayfinding to show a building and positioning indoors.

 </p>